Mesh Augmentation of LoRaWAN-based IoT Networks

 We note that since the first three bits of the message are set to the "111" (refer section \ref{sec:LIMA-addressing-header-encapsulation}), which indicates "proprietary protocol" in LoRaWAN, any ED receiving this transmission will not further process it.
 Also, any LR that is not the target specified in the LIMA header also drops the packet.
 The target next-hop LR replaces the sender-LN-id with its own id, and sets the next hop LR id per the downlink routing table.

 Figure \ref{fig:downlink-tunneling} illustrates the “tunneling” of the LoRaWAN packet from a Server to an ED through multiple LRs by attaching and detaching the LIMA header, and changing the target id as per the downlink routing table.
 An LR identifies duplicates using the (source-LN-id, sequence-number) fields and discards them.

-No downlink message is transmitted more than once by an LR.
-An LR identifies duplicates using the (source-LN-id, sequence-number) fields and discards them.
-For downlink messages, the source-LN-id is id of the LG that received the message from the server.

 At some point in the sequence of multi-hop transmissions, the message reaches an LR where the next hop is the ED address, indicating the end of the tunneling process.
 The LR then strips out the LIMA header and retrieves the LoRaWAN-formatted message.
 However, in order to make sure the ED receives it, it needs to transmit it at a time when the ED is awake.
 This process is described in the next section.